mbehr1/dlt-logs/README.md

    Filter configuration changes and menu items *add filter...*, *edit filter...*, *delete filter...* actions will be applied instantly to the configuration/view.

    Details see (todo...).
 * `dlt-logs.plugins`: Allows configuration of plugins.
-Currently one plugin is supported:
+Currently two plugins are supported:
   * **name** : **"FileTransfer"** plugin
   * **enabled**: determines whether the plugin is enabled.
   * **allowSave**: can be used to disable saving capability.
 Can be used if you're not interested in the files but still want to see any transfers.
 Reduces memory consumption.